Avgust Berthold: Berthold's works

-Berthold's best works are landscape and genre photography, he got the most rewards on exhibitions for these, the nicest have also represented his pictorialistic – painting way in his photography, which at the time was the most modern.
+Berthold's best works are landscape and genre photography, he got the most rewards on exhibitions for these, and some have also represented his pictorialistic – painting way in his photography, which at the time was the most modern.

 Motives for landscape photography Berthold sought in trees, woods, swamps, rivers, paths, nature in various year cycles and day cycles, mostly at dusk or dawn, when the exchange of the light is the most visible.
 He was avoiding mid-day time, when the sun shines vertically.
 His nicest motive were birches, between the years 1905 until 1907 he made a cycle of landscape photographies with birches, which were made in gum bichromate procedure, this was his favourite procedure which allowed him the most experimenting and acquired him an award in Oslo in 1908.